6 Risk Factors of Rosacea

 Rosacea tends to affect more women than men.
-That means that females who live in The Woodlands are more likely to develop the condition than their male counterparts.
+That means that females are more likely to develop the condition than their male counterparts.
 However, men aren’t completely off the hook.
 Dermatologists frequently find that men who develop rosacea usually have a more severe case than women typically exhibit.

 With so many health conditions that we can develop as we get older, it doesn’t seem fair that dermatological issues are something we need to worry about, too.
 But unfortunately, that is the case.
 Rosacea is a skin condition that dermatologists typically diagnosed in adults between the ages of 30 to 60 years old.
 It is also very common for women to begin displaying signs of this skin condition as they enter menopause.

 If rosacea tends to run in your family, there’s a good chance you’ll develop it, too.
 Many dermatologists believe rosacea is an inherited condition because it usually affects several members of the same family.

 Anyone can develop rosacea, regardless of their skin color.
 But it does occur more frequently on men and women who have fairer skin.
 And of course, the lighter your skin tone, the more noticeable rosacea is, too.